scality/zenko-demo-photobooth/README.md

     Body=data,
     Metadata={ 'name':user_name, 'email': user_email, 'event': 'dockercon19' })
 ```
-Key - is a string that will be the name to the object(not file path)
+Key- is a string that will be the name to the object(not file path)
 Body - is a binary string (that’s why there is a call to open() before)
 Metadata - key: value pairs to be added to the object
 "transfer-bucket" - is the name of my bucket in Zenko.
-We call it transient source as objects that upoloaded there are deleted right after all jdesired replications are successfull.
+We call it transient source as objects that upoloaded there are deleted right after all desired replications are successfull.
 This is very handy not to overflow the local Zenko bucket.

-6. I everything went well putting the gif to Zenko then preview mode will start and show the resulting gif to the user couple times.
+6. If everything went well while putting the gif to Zenko then preview mode will start and show the resulting gif to the user couple of times.
 Instant gratification is important ;)

 7. Our freshly created data ready to be managed!
-At this point, it is a good idea to check the gif in the Orbit browser, make sure that it was replicated to different cloud storage locations, see the metrics…
+At this point, it is a good idea to check the gif in the Orbit browser, make sure that it was replicated to different cloud storage locations, see the metrics, etc.

 ## Credits
 Special credit to [@smaffulli](https://github.com/smaffulli/drumminhands_photobooth) as he had the original version of this photobooth running in our office room before for fun and generated lots of joy.